havishak/Curiosity-driven-data-projects/butte_to_butte/README.md

 ## Motivation

 Living in Eugene, OR, I'm exposed to the vibrant running and track culture in the town.
-One annual racing event is the Butte to Butte run, which takes place July 4th eachyear.
-The two buttes refer to [Spencer Butte](https://en.wikipedia.org/wiki/Spencer_Butte) and [Skinner butte](https://en.wikipedia.org/wiki/Skinner_Butte).
-My husband and I decided to participate this year.
-As I was registering, I stumbled upon a trivia challenge: **in which year (and there's only one) did runners from all 50 states participated in the race?**.
-Since the race results for each year are available online (dating back 2000 though the race started in 1974), I decided to answer this question using my coding and data analytics skills.
+One annual racing event is the Butte to Butte run, which takes place around July 4th each year.
+The two buttes refer to [Spencer Butte](https://en.wikipedia.org/wiki/Spencer_Butte) and [Skinner Butte](https://en.wikipedia.org/wiki/Skinner_Butte).
+My husband and I decided to participate this year (2024).
+As I was registering, I stumbled upon a trivia challenge: **in which year (and there's only one) were runners from all 50 states represented in the race?**.
+Since the race results for each year are available online (dating back 2000 though the race started in 1974), I decided to answer this question using some web-scrapping.

 ## Approach

-In this project, I scraped the results of the Eugene Butte to Butte race, which takes place on every 4th of July in Eugene Oregon, to create a dataset which has participant-level (de-identified) information for all years for which results are public.
-Then, I used the resulting dataset to find which  year had participants. beyond answering this question, the dataset can be used to answer other race-related questions though I didn't spend much time diving into it.
+In this project, I scraped the results of the Eugene Butte to Butte race to create a participant-level (de-identified) dataset for all years for which results are public.
+Then, I used the resulting dataset to find which year had participants from all states.
+Beyond answering this question, the dataset can be used to explore other race-related questions though I didn't spend much time diving into it.

 ## Table of Contents